Ubumi focuses human rights for all prisoners and particularly vulnerable groups

 In Zambia, certain categories of mentally ill (some patients with schizophrenia etc.) prisoners (named HEP – His Excellency’s Pleasure) will be sent to a mental health hospital, but many remain in prison for a long time, awaiting transfer, but others remain in prison despite being obviously very ill.
 In recent years, Correctional Services has employed at three health staff with competence in psychiatry in at least two different prisons (Two psychiatric nurses and one clinical officer specializing in psychiatry).
 The Service however is limited by resources and challenges relating to health systems management.

-National Coordination, Partnerships, Capacity Building
+Advocacy, National Coordination, Partnerships, Capacity Building

 Additionally, we collaborate closely with several Zambian-based organisations to coordinate and optimise interventions.